Deuteronomy

 The triennial tithe was given every three years.
 The unclear part is whether they were to examine their giving every three years and give a proper tithe or that it was a separate tithe.
 7 year cycle JewishThe thought is that every three years one would be able to fully calculate the tithe, seeing that the crops and needs differed every year.

 Sometimes a crop is low.
 Less can be given in a year, but then the next year the harvest would be bountiful.
-At the end of three years, they need to make sure the three year's worth of tithe is fully in.
-In the diagram we find that this would work into their seven year cycle through having two three-year cycles (see diagram).
+At the end of three years, they need to make sure the three years' worth of tithe is fully in.
+In the diagram, we see that this would fit into their seven-year cycle by having two three-year cycles (see diagram).
 On the sabbath year they would not sow or harvest and give the ground rest.

-After three years one needs to make sure that they have fully given what they should have given.
+After three years, one needs to make sure that they have fully given what they should have given.
 This is the context of what we see here in Deuteronomy 26.
-Whether it is a separate tithe or not does not matter too much for us, as it is not a specific tithe that we should give.
-We should dedicate ourselves to give.
+Whether it is a separate tithe or not does not matter much to us, as it is not a specific tithe we should give.
+We should dedicate ourselves to giving.
 Each year we should increase our giving and thus please the Lord.
 This tithe, however, does focus on the Levite, the stranger, the orphan and the widow.
 Some purposes are similar to the Festival tithe and so some think that on the third year it should only be rightly calculated and given.

 Application